matypist/tgroupsindexerbot/README.md

 ## About the project

-The "Telegram Groups Indexer Bot" ([TGroupsIndexerBot](https://github.com/sapienzastudentsnetwork/tgroupsindexerbot)) project was born out of the need, in its time by the "Sapienza Students" organization, and today by the "Sapienza Students Network" organization, to promote and make the Telegram groups of students of different courses and their different subjects more easily discoverable from other prospective students
+The "Telegram Groups Indexer Bot" ([TGroupsIndexerBot](https://github.com/matypist/tgroupsindexerbot)) project was born out of the need, in its time by the "Sapienza Students" organization, and today by the [Sapienza Students Network](https://github.com/sapienzastudentsnetwork/sapienzastudentsnetwork.github.io) organization, to promote and make the Telegram groups of students of different courses and their different subjects more easily discoverable from other prospective students.

+### Demo

+A live demo of the "Telegram Groups Indexer Bot" is available for you to try out.
+You can access it directly through this [link to @SapienzaStudentsBot](https://telegram.me/SapienzaStudentsBot), where you can explore the various features of the bot and see how it helps prospective students discover and join Telegram groups related to their courses and subjects at the university.
+The bot provides an easy-to-use interface, allowing users to quickly search for relevant groups based on their field of study, course, or subject, making the process of connecting with other students more efficient and streamlined.

 ### Current project status

 This first version lays the foundations for indexing in particular with regard to the listing of indexed groups to bot users, but there is still a long way to go, since the main functionality, which consists of the bot's users being able to add the bot to a group and autonomously make the group indexed by choosing a category (e.g. a degree course) and a sub-category, is still to be implemented.

 🔔 Keep up to date with updates to this GitHub repository by joining https://t.me/TGroupsIndexerBotGit

-### The reason behind the choice of Python as programming language

-Initially the "Sapienza Students" organization opted for a solution in the GO programming language (whose code is still available on [GitLab](https://gitlab.com/sapienzastudents/antispam-telegram-bot)), recently, with the management of [@SapienzaStudentsBot](https://telegram.me/SapienzaStudentsBot) entrusted to [Matypist](https://github.com/matypist) and [Sapienza Students Network](https://github.com/sapienzastudentsnetwork), it was decided to rewrite the bot from scratch in Python.
-The reason behind this choice is that Python is a mandatory subject in the Computer Science course at Sapienza, mainly through the teaching of "Fondamenti di Programmazione" in the first  semester of the first year of the course, as well as in other Computer Science-related courses available at Sapienza and also most other Italian universities, whereas GO is actually usually only found in teachings at the student's choice.
-The new aim was therefore the choice of a programming language within the reach of most of the students who will then actually use the bot, so as to facilitate any voluntary collaboration in its development.

 ## Deploy your own instance